 DINNER IS SERVED

 Dish up spoonfuls of tandoori masala sauce and top with the paneer bites.
-Garnish with the raita and the remaining chopped coriander.
+Garnish with the Raita and the remaining chopped coriander.
 Serve with a wholewheat roti.
 Divine, Chef!

 MASH MAGIC

 Place a pot of cold salted water over a high heat.
 Add the potatoes and bring to a boil.
 Once boiling, reduce the heat and simmer for 15-20 minutes until soft.
-Drain on completion, and roughly mash with a potato masher or fork.
+Drain on completion, and roughly mash with a Potato masher or fork.
 Season to taste.

 START THE SAUCE

 Place a pot, with a lid, over a medium heat with a drizzle of oil.
 When hot, fry the diced onion for 4-5 minutes until soft and translucent, shifting occasionally.
 Add the grated garlic and ½ the rub and fry for 1 minute until fragrant, shifting constantly.
 Mix in the coconut milk, the cream, and the diced tomatoes.
 Reduce the heat and simmer for 12-15 minutes until the tomatoes have softened into a saucy consistency, stirring occasionally.
 Add some water if the sauce reduces too quickly.
-Remove from the heat and stir through the rinsed spinach, ½ the chopped coriander, and a small knob of butter (optional).
+Remove from the heat and stir through the rinsed Spinach, ½ the chopped coriander, and a small knob of butter (optional).
 Season with salt, pepper and a sweetener of choice.
 Cover to keep warm.
 Place over a low heat just before serving if the sauce cools down.

 PANEER BITES

-In a large bowl, mix the mashed potato, the grated paneer, and the remaining rub, to form a dough.
+In a large bowl, mix the mashed Potato, the grated paneer, and the remaining rub, to form a dough.
 The dough should be the texture of a firm mash.
 Use your hands to roll the dough into golf ball sized paneer bites.
 Return the potato pot to a high heat with a drizzle of oil.
 When hot, shallow fry the paneer bites until crispy and golden, flipping as they colour.
 You may have to do this step in batches.
 Remove on completion and drain on some paper towel.

 RAVENOUS FOR ROTI